ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

     - **URL**: This field can be populated with any footer content that you want to include at the end of the search result.

-1. Expand the **Advanced Elasticsearch settings** section to see the following text boxes:

 1. Switch the **Conversational Search** toggle to `on` if you want to   activate [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search).
 If you don't want to activate conversational search, switch the toggle to `off`.